vishalyadav-code/profit-loss/README.md

 # profit-loss
-It tells the user how much proifit or loss he/she makin on stocks.
+It tells the user how much proifit or loss he/she making on a stock.

 Technologies used:Html, css and js.